vignesh-seven/Roma-Keyboard-Telugu/README.md

 5. Press F11 again to resume RomaKey.
 6. Just right-click system tray icon and click exit to close the program.

-Note : You will need Anu Script Fonts installed to type in telugu (Link will be provided soon).
+Note : You will need Anu Script Fonts installed to type in telugu (See Installation Section).

 # Detailed How-to-use guide coming soon... :)